Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 The most common causes of damage to roofs are wind and hail.
 At American Family, your homeowners insurance will cover your roof for wind and hail damage, but whether you’re covered for actual cash value or replacement cash value depends on a few things.

 For starters, if your roof is eligible based on its age and type (e.g. shingles, tiles, slate, wood shake, etc.), roof replacement cost coverage for windstorm and hail is an optional coverage that is added to your policy.
 This means that if your roof is damaged from wind or hail, we’ll reimburse you for the full amount it would cost to repair or replace your roof — if you repair or replace it.
-Depending on the damage, you may choose not to replace your roof, and in that case we’ll only pay you the actual cash value of the damage.
+Depending on the damage, you may choose not to repair or replace your roof, and in that case we’ll only pay you the actual cash value of the damage.

 If your roof isn’t eligible for RCV coverage — for instance, if your roof is over the maximum age for your type of roof covering — your policy will provide actual cash value coverage.